 The man was solid, however, and I only managed to take out one of his legs as he stumbled forward, stretched his arms out to steady himself, and just managed to keep his footing.

 ‘Fuck,’ he hissed, lurching backward.

 ‘Yeah, you said it.’
-I faked right, turned left and vaulted onto his back in the time it took him to ready his dagger for another swing.
+I faked right, turned left, and vaulted onto his back in the time it took him to ready his dagger for another swing.
 Legs secured around his middle, I wrapped my goddess arm around his neck and cinched tight.
-He turned his head, and I looked into the man’s eyes as they widened into saucers when my arm transformed into rope that tightened into a noose around his neck.
+He turned his head, and I looked into the man’s eyes as they widened into saucers when my arm transformed into a thick, silvery rope that tightened into a noose around his neck.

-He grabbed hold of the rope around his neck, desperately trying to jam his fingers beneath it so that he could pry it lose.
+He grabbed hold of the rope, desperately trying to jam his fingers beneath it so that he could pry it lose.
 No luck there.
-Next he used his knife, sawing at the rope in an attempt to cut it away from his neck.
+Next, he used his knife, sawing at the rope in an attempt to cut it away from his neck.
 But it was pure goddess power he was dealing with, and no man, not even a Settler, could get free of Tiwaz’s embrace unless she wanted them to.

 ‘Never!’
 I snarled, more warrior goddess than woman in that moment.
 ‘But if you tell me what I need to know, I’ll put a good word in for you at Guantanamo Bay.
 Capiche?’

 ‘Never!’ the man answered, throwing my own words back in my face.
 Stalemate.